 Understandably, all owners of these expensive properties are security-conscious and many do not want their houses and photographed from the outside.

-Also, all private owners prohibit any photographs being taken inside, of their furniture, contents and treasures, even when their properties were featured periodically in any particular program.
+Also, all private owners prohibit any photographs being taken inside, of their furniture, contents and treasures, even when their properties are featured periodically in any particular program.
 For security reasons in the privately-owned properties shown below, there is deliberately no specific mention of content.
 Most owners will be fully justified in refusing to allow any third parties to film interiors under any circumstances.

 Bermuda's Architectural Heritage: Devonshire.
 Andrew Trimingham.
 1995.
 Bermuda National Trust.
 First in a series of illustrated parish by parish reviews of Bermuda's architecture.
 Reprinted 2004.